DekaAthlos/TINF19C-ModellingWizard/README.md

 ## About this project

 The further development of the Modelling Wizard was carried out by the following students:

-⋅* Stefan Nemanja-Banov
+  * Stefan Nemanja-Banov
-⋅* Phillip Tran
+  * Simon Jess
-⋅* Simon Jess
+  * Phillip Tran
 Link für Vorlesungsinhalte: https://owncloud.dhbw-stuttgart.de/index.php/s/4tQPRqTQzANssFi